LOADING ...

 I see and the ground is the for the poor people,

-The poor people is gonna up this whole world
+The poor is gonna open up this whole world

 And swallow up the people.